Travel to Japan

 • Kyoto Sightseeing

-• Rouhgly 60 min by bus.
-Leaves from various places in Kyoto, but the one on the Hachijo exit (south side) of JR Kyoto station is most frequent (roughly every 30min).
-Time table
+• Roughly 60 min by bus.
+Leaves from various places in Kyoto, but the one on the Hachijo exit (south side) of JR Kyoto station is most frequent and roughly every 20min after 10AM (Time table).

 0 件のコメント: